BolajiAyodeji/Blogposts/ck3tyrb4j01kt6qs180hpzaso.md

 ## Prerequisites

-Before you begin this tutorial you'll need the following:
+Before you begin this tutorial, you'll need the following:

 - Web Browser
 - DevTools